International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_10_IDS_RuleBook.md

 certification, onboarding, operation and usage.
 See attachment “Operational Agreements.
 Processes”

 Typical roles anticipated in an IDS based data driven continuum are described in more detail.
-Included are Data Provider and Data Owner, Data Consumer, Data user, metadata Broker, Software-, Service- and App-Provider, Appstore Provider, and basic roles like ID Provider, Certification Provider, Clearing House and Vocabulary Provider.
+Included are Data Provider and Data Owner, Data Consumer, Data user, Metadata Broker, Software-, Service- and App-Provider, Appstore Provider, and basic roles like ID Provider, Certification Provider, Clearing House and Vocabulary Provider.